Code of Conduct

 The Board will work to ensure that the community is aware of this code of conduct by:

-1. Providing copies of a summary of the code to all students in an age-appropriate plain-language version at a general school assembly held at the beginning of each school year.
+1. Providing copies of a summary of the code to all students in an age-appropriate plain-language version at assemblies held at the beginning of each school year or within individual classrooms.

-6. Making copies of the code available for review by students, parents and other community members.
+5. Making copies of the code available for review by students, parents/guardians and other community members.

-7. Making the Code of Conduct available on the District’s website.
+6. Posting the complete Code of Conduct on the District’s website.

-8. All parents and persons in parental relation will receive notice, at least annually, of the Dignity Act Coordinator and the name of designated building officials to whom complaints of alleged harassment, discrimination and/or bullying may be made.
+7. Parents/guardians will receive notice, at least annually, of the Dignity Act Coordinator and the name of designated building officials to whom complaints of alleged harassment, discrimination and/or bullying may be made.
 Information will be provided, in a manner determined by the school (which may include through electronic information or sending information home with students).
-This information will also be posted in highly visible areas of the school building and will also be made available at district and school-level administrative offices.
+This information will also be posted on the district website.

-9. Information about the Dignity for All Students Act and its interrelation with the District’s Code of Conduct shall be contained in the plain language summary of the Code of Conduct provided to all Parents and Persons in Parental relation to students before the beginning of each school year; or by providing this information at least once per year in a manner determined by the District which may include sending information home with students or electronic communication.
-In addition, this information will be posted in highly visible areas of the building and shall be available in district and school level administrative offices.
+8. Information about the Dignity for All Students Act and its interrelation with the District’s Code of Conduct will be contained in the plain language summary of the Code of Conduct provided to all Parents and Persons in Parental relation to students before the beginning of each school year; or by providing this information at least once per year in a manner determined by the District which may include sending information home with students or electronic communication.
+In addition, this information will be posted on the district website.

-The Board will sponsor an in-service education program for all district staff members to ensure the effective implementation of school policy on school conduct and discipline, including but not limited to, guidelines for promoting a safe and supportive school climate while discouraging, among other things, discrimination, bullying and/or harassment against students by students and/or school employees, and including safe and supportive school climate concepts in the curriculum and classroom.
-Such training shall be designed to raise staff awareness and sensitivity to potential acts of discrimination, bullying and/or harassment and provide strategies and responses to assist staff in responding to reports and incidents of discrimination and harassment and to help discourage their reoccurrence.
+The Board will sponsor an in-service education program for all district staff members to ensure the effective implementation of the Code of Conduct, along with guidelines and strategies for promoting a safe and supportive school climate.
+Such training will be designed to raise staff awareness and sensitivity to potential acts of discrimination, bullying and/or harassment and provide strategies and responses to assist staff in responding to reports and incidents of discrimination and harassment and to help discourage their reoccurrence.
 Training will be designed to make school employees aware of the effects of harassment, bullying and/or discrimination on students.
-Staff shall also receive training to assist in addressing the social patterns of harassment, bullying and/or discrimination to identify and mitigate acts of harassment, bullying and/or discrimination and to use strategies to effectively address problems of exclusion, bias and aggression in the school setting.
+Staff will also receive training to assist in addressing the social patterns of harassment, bullying and/or discrimination to identify and mitigate acts of harassment, bullying and/or discrimination and to use strategies to effectively address problems of exclusion, bias and aggression in the school setting.
 The Superintendent may solicit the recommendations of the district staff, particularly teachers and administrators, regarding in-service programs pertaining to the management and discipline of students.

-Before adopting any revisions to the code, the Board will hold at least one public hearing at which school personnel, parents, students and any other interested party may participate.
+Before adopting any revisions to the code, the Board will hold at least one public hearing at which school personnel, parents/guardians, students and any other interested party may participate.

 The code of conduct and any amendments to it will be filed with the Commissioner of Education no later than 30 days after adoption.